 Nami Island is really hard to explain, besides its natural beauty and tree-lined lanes.
 It is like they have tried to stick a whole heap of odds and ends attractions together on the island.

-You will see lilly pad ponds, artificial waterfalls, ropes courses, Korean gardens, swimming pools, little museums, statues, a mini-train and a monorail.
+You will see lily pad ponds, artificial waterfalls, ropes courses, Korean gardens, swimming pools, little museums, statues, a mini-train and a monorail.

 One of the strangest museums dedicated to the work of Danish writer Hans Christian Anderson.
 I am not sure it adds or distracts from the charm of Nami Island.
 You’ll have to be the judge when you visit!